Fastrings/Photomosaics/README.md

   alt="Photomosaics example">
   <figcaption style="text-align: center;">Above, the input image on the left and the result on the right, using a tile size of 30.</figcaption>
 </figure>

+## HOW IT WORKS

+The input image is first resized to be an exact multiple of the tile size.

+Then, the library of images is loaded and a [KDTree](https://en.wikipedia.org/wiki/K-d_tree) is constructed from the average colors of the library images.

+A blank output image is created with the same dimensions as the input image.

+The script then loops through each tile in the input image, finds the best matching library image, and pastes the library image onto the corresponding section of the output image.

 ## PREREQUISITES